Cosmian/cloudproof_js/README.md

 an untrusted cloud server.
 Thanks to its encrypted indexes, large databases can securely be outsourced without compromising usability.

+- [FPE](https://github.com/Cosmian/cloudproof_rust/tree/main/crates/fpe) provides `Format Preserving Encryption` (FPE) techniques for use in a zero-trust environment.
+These techniques are based on FPE-FF1 which is described in [NIST:800-38G](https://nvlpubs.nist.gov/nistpubs/specialpublications/nist.sp.800-38g.pdf).

 ## Getting started

 Please [check the online documentation](https://docs.cosmian.com/cloudproof_encryption/use_cases_benefits/) for details on using the CloudProof APIs.